 Instructional sessions at the SCRC are conducted in the Great Hall or the Ford Center Classroom.
-Please review our guidelines, security procedures, and user agreements for using spaces where archival materials are held with students before your scheduled session.
+Please review the Special Collections “Security Procedures and User Agreements” on our Collections Use Policy page with students before your scheduled session.

 Integrate primary source materials into your classes.

 Students from West Chester University discuss the impact of their experience using oral history collections from and technology developed by the Louie B. Nunn Center for Oral History in their Digital Storytelling and the Great Migration to Philadelphia course.